-- provides the UE policy (e.g. ANDSP, URSP, V2XP, or ProSeP) of the HPLMN to the V-PCF for forwarding to the UE via the the AMF; and
+- provides the UE policy (e.g. ANDSP, URSP, V2XP, or ProSeP) of the HPLMN to the V-PCF for forwarding to the UE via the the AMF;

-- provides the N2 PC5 policy for V2X communications and/or 5G ProSe to the V-PCF for forwarding to the NG-RAN via the AMF.
+- provides the N2 PC5 policy for V2X communications and/or 5G ProSe to the V-PCF for forwarding to the NG-RAN via the AMF;

+- provides policy control request trigger(s) to a H-PCF (of type PCF for a PDU session) in the home routed scenario and in case of URSP provisioning in EPS; and

+- provides URSP to a H-PCF (of type PCF for a PDU session) for forwarding to the UE in the home routed scenario and in case of URSP provisioning in EPS.